Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Sleights
 There is a number of things you can do that don't count as a full action, detailed below.
 You can only use one Sleight in a given turn.

+**Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.

 **Magic.** Cast a spell that can be cast as a sleight.

 **Use.** Use an object, like opening a door or drinking a potion.